xiix0/scam/README.md

-You will get what you deserve.
+You are taking yourself far too seriously.